The Footy Show (rugby league): Special editions

-During May 2006, the town of Beaconsfield, Tasmania was rocked when news of two mine workers were trapped down a mine shaft.
-Miraculously, 34-year-old Todd Russell and 37-year-old Brant Webb escaped with aid from emergency workers.
-To celebrate, both the AFL and the NRL Footy Shows had a special program dedicated to the two survivor's.
+During May 2006, the town of Beaconsfield, Tasmania was rocked by a collapse of its local gold mine, trapping 34-year-old Todd Russell and 37-year-old Brant Webb and killing Larry Knight.
+Miraculously, Russell and Webb escaped with aid from emergency workers.
+To celebrate, both the AFL and the NRL Footy Shows had a special program dedicated to the two survivors.
 This included a cross to Eddie McGuire who held an interview with Brant and Todd.

 In 2006, to celebrate the State of Origin decider—which was to be held in Melbourne for the first time in years—the two shows were filmed in adjoining rooms, in Nine Network Melbourne's complex.
 On the AFL Show, Fatty went over from the NRL Show to join as a guest for a few minutes.
 Upon his return, a quiz was held between AFL Show regulars Billy Brownless and Sam Newman, with Matthew Johns and Peter Sterling representing the NRL side.
 Most of the questions were about either the Melbourne Storm for the NRL boys, since it was a celebration of Melbourne Rugby League, and the Geelong Football Club who Newman and Brownless both played for in the AFL.
 The AFL boys won the quiz.
 Also during the show, Newman showed the two boys what he thought of their 2006 Logie by destroying a (presumably) fake Logie while Fatty was on their show.

 In 2006, the AFL and NRL produced a special broadcast from Germany.
 This was to coincide with the Socceroos FIFA World Cup campaign.
 It was co-hosted by Eddie McGuire and James Brayshaw.
 Unlike the traditional versions, the special was solely based around the Socceroos' World Cup Campaign.

 In July 2014, The Footy Show was broadcast from the Newcastle Entertainment Centre in the lead up to the "Rise for Alex" round in support of 22-year-old Newcastle Knights player Alex McKinnon who had suffered a career ending neck injury earlier in the season which has (currently) confined him to a wheelchair.
 As the show was in Newcastle, guests included former Footy Show presenter and current Knights CEO Paul Harragon, as well as other Knights legends Andrew Johns and Danny Buderus.
 Newcastle coach Wayne Bennett also appeared for the first time on the show.
 The show featured interviews Erin Molan had conducted with both McKinnon and Bennett.